 Before converting, consider each of the following strategies for paying the taxes.

 Stagger the conversion.
 If a Roth IRA conversion would push you into a higher federal tax bracket, consider conducting partial conversions over multiple years.

 Generally speaking, it’s ideal to pay taxes on the conversion from a taxable account.
 This method may have the smallest tax consequences.

 If you don’t have enough savings in a taxable account to pay the taxes, consider taking a tax-free withdrawal from an existing Roth IRA.
 Note that for those under age 59½, only contributions can be taken tax-free.
-Generally, if you’re age 59½ or older and have held the account for at least five years, however, you can take tax-free withdrawals of both contributions and earnings.
+However, if you’re age 59½ or older and have held the account for at least five years, you can take tax-free withdrawals of both contributions and earnings.

 If neither a taxable account nor an existing Roth IRA is available to pay the taxes, you can consider withdrawing from a Traditional IRA.
 One consequence is that this would result in additional taxes on the amount you withdraw to pay the conversion taxes.
-And if you tap into the Traditional IRA when you’re younger than age 59½, your withdrawal will be subject to a 10% early withdrawal penalty.
+And if you tap in to the Traditional IRA when you’re younger than age 59½, your withdrawal will be subject to a 10% early withdrawal penalty.
 These taxes and penalties could outweigh the benefit of the conversion.

 Converting at least some of the assets in your Traditional IRA into a Roth IRA may provide you with considerable flexibility in retirement.
 As with anything, there are pros and cons to converting your money.
 After weighing your options, you’ll be positioned to make the choice that’s best for your personal circumstances.

-(Fig. 1) A Comparison of IRAs
+A Comparison of IRAs